AI Agent Access (MCP)

 get_model_item | Returns a summary of a model item by ID: core metadata and the full readiness score breakdown.
 This is a subset of all fields — use get_all_model_item_properties for the complete document. |

-get_all_model_item_properties | Returns the complete model item document: all base fields plus type-specific fields (risk scores, assumption status, design decisions, FMEA analysis, API protocols, etc.), relationships, external references, approval state, data mappings, and PlantUML diagrams.
+get_all_model_item_properties | Returns all stored properties of a model item: type-specific fields (risk scores, assumption status, design decisions, FMEA analysis, API protocols, etc.), transition states, approval fields, data mappings, PlantUML diagrams, external references, and the pre-computed readinessScore.
+Does not include relationships — use get_all_model_item_relationships for connections.
 Excludes narrative (use get_model_item_narrative) and DataSet entity diagrams (use get_data_set_schema). |

 get_model_item_narrative | Returns the full architectural narrative for a model item as readable Markdown.
 This includes design decisions, pipeline descriptions, assumptions, TBDs, and embedded diagrams.
 See Narratives & Diagrams below. |